JB395/Bits-to-Target-and-Difficulty/README.md

 ### getbalance ( "account" minconf include_watchonly )

-Get the balance for a wallet.
+Get the balance in QTUM for a wallet.

 ```
 getbalance